andre-st/dotfiles/README.md

 ### 2022–today: Manjaro-i3-Minimal

-My primary computer is not a PC-tower anymore but a Fujitsu Esprimo mini-PC (∅5–15W) because it runs ∅17h/7d in my mid-pandemic pre-energy-war German home office and I want to reduce electricity cost.
+My primary computer is not a PC-tower anymore but a Fujitsu Esprimo mini-PC (∅5–15W) because it runs ∅17h/7d in my mid-pandemic ~~pre-~~energy-war German home office and I want to reduce electricity cost.
 The eliminated computer noise is a nice plus.
 Hard disk drives are no longer running there, only 16 GB + 1 TB semiconductor memory, which noticeably accelerate the entire system in everyday work